SIEGEL+GALE • SUMMER 2024

 Pay homage to the cultural roots as much as possible

-My goal with VOiA's brand experience was to leave every consumer feeling more informed and enriched than when they began.
+My goal with VOiA's brand experience was to leave every consumer feeling more informed and enriched than when they began, so I made the journey map such that each continuous interaction with the VOiA brand pushed consumers along a series of phases that contributed to a progressively positive experience.

-After: The simplified journey map I presented in our final presentation.
+After: The simplified journey map I presented in our final presentation

 My intention with the journey map was to make it cyclical and self-facilitating.